nhudangstudy/Final_OLAP_Cube/README.md

-# DW&I_FinalProject
-A Data Warehouse and Integration project
+# Data Warehouse and Integration

 i have short-term memory but im pretty sure its about creating an OLAP Cube